 Patient information

-A simple blood test to determine your baby’s RhD blood type and help guide whether you need anti-D prophylaxis during pregnancy.
+A simple blood test to determine your baby’s RhD blood type and help guide whether you need anti-D injections during pregnancy.

 Our Hereditary Pancreatic and Prostate Cancer Testing tests